thehunmonkgroup/omnifocus-to-taskwarrior/README.md

      enabled.
 For a flat list of actions with no associated projects, disable the hierarchy, for a hierarchical project list of actions, enable the hierarchy.
-See below for more information on how the hierarchy is exported into a format TaskWarrior can work with.
+See below for more information on how the hierarchy is exported into a format Taskwarrior can work with.

  2. Select ```File -> Export...``` from the top menu, and export the file as CSV.

-#### On the machine running the TaskWarrior client:
+#### On the machine running the Taskwarrior client:

- 1. Load the CSV file to the machine with TaskWarrior installed, along with the
+ 1. Load the CSV file to the machine with Taskwarrior installed, along with the
     ```omnifocus-to-taskwarrior.py``` script.

  2. Make sure ```omnifocus-to-taskwarrior.py``` is executable then run